Macron names Michel Barnier as French Prime Minister

 According to the International Meteor Organisation, the one-meter asteroid will be a bright and slow fireball and cause no damage

-French President Emmanuel Macron appointed Michel Barnier, the European Union's former Brexit negotiator, as Prime Minister on Thursday and tasked him with forming a new government, hoping to end weeks of political deadlock after he called a snap election that delivered an unwieldy hung parliament.
+French President Emmanuel Macron appointed Michel Barnier, the European Union's former Brexit negotiator, as the new Prime Minister on Thursday, in a bid to put an end to political paralysis following an inconclusive snap election.

-Barnier will have the daunting challenge of trying to push reforms, and the 2025 budget, through a hung parliament, at a time when France is under pressure from the European Commission and bond markets to reduce its deficit.
+A key question will now be whether Barnier's government will manage to get reforms adopted by a deeply divided parliament.

+The discreet, conservative politician will quickly face a baptism by fire as time is running out to prepare France's 2025 budget, which could trigger a vote of no confidence if other parties are not satisfied.

 According to the International Meteor Organisation, the one-meter asteroid will be a bright and slow fireball and cause no damage